neildawson/neildawson.github.io/cv.md

 - Worked closely with Dulux to improve key journeys in their custom paint ordering service, [*Amazing Space Paint*](https://web.archive.org/web/20200920052116/https://www.analogfolk.com/work/amazing-space-paint), based on detailed analytics and focus group findings.
 - Led <mark>rapid prototyping training</mark> for staff at AXA PPP Healthcare.

-### Junior, Midweight, then Senior User Experience Designer, Cyber-Duck
+### Senior User Experience Designer, Cyber-Duck
 June 2011 - August 2015

+- My first professional design role, where I progressed from Junior to Senior level.
-- Project manager and UX lead on more than 15 projects.
+- UX designer and project manager on more than 15 client projects.
 - Led the design and usability testing of [*mydlc*](https://web.archive.org/web/20150718071422/http://www.mydlc.co.uk/), a debt management system, resulting in shorter payment plan setup times, more than <mark>double the turnover</mark> from the previous solution, and a UX UK award.
 - Led the redesign and usability testing of the application process for [*MYJAR*](https://myjar.com/), a short-term loan service, <mark>increasing customer satisfaction by 10%</mark>.
 - Carried out interviews, card sorting sessions, and consulting for Balfour Beatty Construction's *Playbook*, a process sharing platform, which was well received by users across the USA.